Ko11e/Save_the_egg/TESTING.md

   1. As a User, i want the explanation and the rules of the game to be clear and easy to understand.

-    - At the start of the game clear instructions of the game and of the levels are presented to the user
+    - At the start of the game there are clear instructions of the game.
+    - By pressing 1 or 2 in the start menu the user can read more about the differcultes and the highscores of the levels

+  2. As a user, I want to be provided with clear instructions throughout the main menu and game.

+    - All sections requiring user input are signposted with clear instructions on how to proceed
     - User is prompted and instructed when invalid information is entered

-  2. As a User, i want some pysichs to be behind the game

-    -
-  3. As a User, i want to be able to enter low numbers then 1 m for droping the egg
+  3. As a User, I want to be able to navigate back to the Main Menu.

-    -
+    - By presing ENTER the user will return to main menu

   4. As a User, i want to be enganged in the game

     - Colorama library used to produce text with engaging colours and meaning and makeing ASCII art more appyling.
-        - GREEN for valid input
+        - GREEN for valid input and good intcedent for hard level
-        - RED for invalid input
+        - RED for invalid input and bad incedent for hard level
         - CYAN for the users attention to be drawn to important information
-        - YELLOW for the name of the game and
+        - YELLOW for the main menu and when a user gets first place
     - Having a Highscore board to push engang the user to want a higher score

   5. As a User, i want the game to be harder and less pedictibel at higher levels

+    - From easy to medium points will be redust depending on the merteral
+       - The user has the chose to protect the egg or not, but resev 200 point if the egg survives
-    -
+    - From medum to hard
+       - A incident can occure which can be good or bad

 ### Function Testing
 #### Validation